AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 [^3]: DM: Even with the hopeful vision of God presented in universalism
     I find my faith faltering and often absent due to the tremendous suffering here and now.
-I do not understand how God has allowed, continues to allow the suffering that occurs.
+I do not understand how God has allowed / continues to allow the suffering that occurs.
 I do not understand how God can redeem that suffering, but this is for another time, perhaps another book.

+[^4]: DM: One of the more famous articulators of the free will
+    perspective.

-[^4]: DM: One of the better, if more wordy defenses of a deterministic
+[^5]: DM: One of the better, if more wordy defenses of a deterministic
     perspective is Jonathan Edward's classic *Freedom of the Will*.
 As I slowly grow older I find myself convicted of hubris in determining that free will does not exist.
-The fact that I can logically not comprehend it's existence does not mean it does not exist.
+The fact that I can logically not comprehend its existence does not mean it does not exist.
 I find myself much more ready to accept that I am greatly limited in my capacity to understand reality.

-[^5]: DM: I shudder to use the term "Universalism" as it comes loaded
+[^6]: DM: I shudder to use the term "Universalism" as it comes loaded
-    with preconcepts to our minds.
+    with preconceptions to our minds.
 I use the term "Christian" to distinguish this from a more general "Universalism", perhaps I could also say "Scriptural Universalism."
-Still, I hope you will choose to read on even as certain loaded terms as used.
+Still, I hope you will choose to read on even as certain loaded terms are used.

+[^7]: DM: I do not affirm all that Hanson wrote.
+In his eagerness to
+    prove the validity of his faith he sometimes undermined the very same.
+When I have noticed such occurring, I have attempted to call it out.
+If you find any that I haven't called out, please shoot me an email at <dave@davemackey.net> so I can rectify the situation.

+[^8]: DM: Hanson tends to be fairly dismissive on passages of judgment /
+    punishment, I don't think this does justice to the Scriptures.
+    George MacDonald sets out a more balanced understanding in his series *Unspoken Sermons*, which I highly recommend!

-[^6]: DM: The "doctrine of the final holiness of all mankind" is one of
+[^9]: DM: The "doctrine of the final holiness of all mankind" is one of
     several phrases or terms used to describe "Christian Universalism" -- and it would be preferable if some such term or phrase could be adopted in our present times, due to the frequent confusion of "Christian Universalism" with more generic "Universalism" which leaves aside the Christian Scriptures and the centrality of Christ.

-[^7]: DM: I have attempted to maintain as much of the original language
+[^10]: DM: I have attempted to maintain as much of the original language
     as possible but have also taken liberties in making corrections where I felt confident the meaning of the text would not be obscured and the clarity of the text would be significantly improved.

-[^8]: DM: Original: "irrefragable."
+[^11]: DM: Original: "irrefragable."

-[^9]: DM: Original: "inasmuch as."
+[^12]: DM: Original: "inasmuch as."

-[^10]: DM: Is this true?
+[^13]: DM: Is this true?
 Is anyone aware of universalistic beliefs
     predating the advent of Christ?

-[^11]: DM: Published in Boston in 1828, 1842, 1872.
+[^14]: DM: Published in Boston in 1828, 1842, 1872.

-[^12]: DM: Hosea Ballou uses this phrase to describe Martin Luther in
+[^15]: DM: Hosea Ballou uses this phrase to describe Martin Luther in
     his sermon on "The New Birth" delivered in Boston on the third "Sabbath" (it seems likely that this is used of Sunday, rather than per its technical meaning -- Saturday) of January, 1820 (See *Select